iPhone SE vs. iPhone 8 comparison: Which $400 iPhone should you get?

-In a bid to lure budget-minded iPhone fans, Apple debuted its new iPhone SE for 2020 on April 15 for $399 (£419, AU$749).
-It's a sequel to its 2016 iPhone of the same name.
-The new iPhone SE's specs are similar to the iPhone 8 from three years ago, which is likely the reason why the tech company announced it would discontinue its 2017 flagship on the same day.
+In a bid to lure budget-minded iPhone fans, Apple debuted its new iPhone SE for 2020 for $399 (£419, AU$749).
+The new iPhone SE's specs and looks are similar to the iPhone 8 from three years ago, which is likely the reason why the tech company announced it would discontinue its 2017 flagship on the same day.

 When it first debuted, the iPhone 8 cost $699, but the price lowered to $449 before Apple pulled the plug on it.
 These days, you can still get the phone from third-party retailers for even less (Walmart, for example, is selling it new for $349 on Straight Talk).
 But if you're thinking of buying the iPhone 8 over the iPhone SE 2020 at that price, don't.
 The iPhone SE may share many of the iPhone 8's specs, but for $50 more you'll get more mileage out of a phone that isn't going to be three years old out-of-the-box.
 (And if $399 is absolutely out of your budget, consider shopping for even cheaper phones.)

-If you need more reasons though, let me walk you through both models and explain why the iPhone SE is the smarter buy.
+If you need more reasons, though, let's walk through both models and explain why the iPhone SE is the smarter buy.

 Though it shares many key specs, the new iPhone SE still has a few upgrades that make it better than the iPhone 8.
 That includes an A13 Bionic processor, dual-SIM capabilities and a handful of camera upgrades.
 (Neither phone has a headphone jack, in case you're wondering.)
 If you're looking for an affordable new iPhone from a reliable retailer with up-to-date support, the iPhone SE is your best bet.
 Read our Apple iPhone SE (2020) review.